SALOMON SHOE RATING FACTORS

 Speedcross 3’s weigh approximately 310 grams, which is a bit over half a pound.
 To me, that’s a bit on the heavier side compared to some of its rival competitors.

-The weight of the shoe may not be such a big deal in a Spartan Sprint, but when it comes to a Spartan Beast or Ultra beast, I’d like to have less weight on my feet over the course of the marathon-distance course.
+The weight of the shoe may not be such a big deal in a Spartan run, but when it comes to a Spartan Beast or Ultra beast, I’d like to have less weight on my feet.

 But the silver lining in its weight is that the material of the shoe keeps the weight about the same throughout an obstacle course.